Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

     Click the [Select file] button to search and select the file to be imported.

 - *PIN*
-    Enter the configured pin to retrieve the bank account movements.
+    Enter the configured pin to retrieve the bank account transactions.

 - [CANCEL]
     Click this button to cancel retrieving/importing the bank data.
 The *Bank data synchronizing* window is closed.